You Don’t Need to Buy a Whole Bitcoin | Bitcoin Myths #6 | AllRoadsBitcoin

 Scarcity at the Satoshi Level

 Twenty-one million bitcoins.
 One hundred million satoshis each.
-2.1 quadrillion satoshis in total: the final, fixed supply of the most scarce monetary asset ever designed.
-Divide that by eight billion people on Earth: each person’s theoretical share is approximately 262,500 satoshis.
+2.1 quadrillion satoshis in total, the final, fixed supply of the most scarce monetary asset ever designed.
+Divide that by eight billion people on Earth, and each person’s theoretical share is approximately 262,500 satoshis.
 At current prices, that is a few hundred dollars’ worth.
 There are more people than there are full bitcoins for everyone to own even one.
 Satoshis are how most of the world will hold Bitcoin, if Bitcoin continues to grow as a monetary network.

 The Unit That Will Matter at Scale

-The “whole bitcoin” myth is, at its core, a unit-of-account error.
-It treats the coin as the indivisible atom when the satoshi is the actual indivisible unit.
+The “whole bitcoin” myth is, at its core, a unit-of-accountThe standard unit people use to measure and compare prices and value. error.
+It treats the whole bitcoin as the indivisible atom when the satoshi is the actual indivisible unit.
 No one asks whether they can afford a whole dollar before deciding whether to save in dollars.
 The denomination of the unit does not determine whether participation is meaningful.
 What determines that is whether the underlying network, with its fixed supply, holds value over time.

 That question is worth examining carefully.
 The satoshi question has a simple answer.
 Buy any amount, own the satoshis, control the keys.
 The rest is a separate inquiry, and a worthwhile one.
 Start with why Bitcoin has value, and work from there.